-Individual lots in a cluster subdivision shall may vary in size and layout.
-Up to 49% of the lots may have a minimum lot width of 50-ft. with a minimum lot area of 7,000 sq. ft.
-No more than 34 -\percent of the lots in a cluster subdivision shall have a single designated lot width.
+Individual lots in a cluster subdivision shall vary in size and layout.
+No more than 34 51-percent of the lots in a cluster subdivision shall have a single designated lot width.
 The following shall also apply:

-- 1. The minimum separation between any two designated lot widths shall be 10 feet.
-For example, if 34 percent of the total number of lots has a lot width of 50-feet, 34 percent could have a lot width of 60 feet, and the remaining could have a lot width of 70\feet or greater. - 2.
+- 1. The minimum separation between any two designated lot widths shall be 40 20-feet.
+For example, if 34 51-percent of the total number of lots has a lot width of 50-feet, 34 49-percent could have a lot width of 60 70 feet, and the remaining could have a lot width of 70 70-feet or greater. - 2.
 The Planning Commission may allow a developer to vary the width of individual lots to accommodate site restrictions (i.e., easements, corner lot widths, etc).
 However, such lots shall be counted with the nearest designated lot width.